 Each of us wanted some part of Korsikov.
-Father Dimitri went for the throat, like the savage pagan Cathedrals Constantinople. barbarians who sacked the Holy in Rome and Nicholi grabbed the testicles, twisting the sperm cord around his bloody hand.
+Father Dimitri went for the throat, like the savage pagan sacked Cathedrals Rome barbarians who the Holy in and Constantinople.
+Nicholi grabbed the testicles, twisting the sperm cord around his bloody hand.
 Tasha pulled out Korsikov's eyeballs with a stick and her frostbitten fingers.
 The vicious demons that had possessed Korsikov's eyes found their way into hers that day.
 I found myself clawing into the left arm, I think.
 We ripped it out of the socket, then hacked it off with rusty picks.
 Someone ripped out the heart, someone else plucked out the lungs.
 Pieces of liver were on most everyone else's hands.